92tonywills/social-modal/README.md

 ### Examples
-You can download the example from here and have a look or you can go to [thinkbit's blog](http://blog.thinkbit .co.uk), the post pages utilize this plugin.
+You can download the example from here and have a look or you can go to [thinkbit's blog](http://blog.thinkbit .co.uk), the post pages utilise this plugin.

 ## Installation
-To use this on your site just download the zip of this project and include the `socialModal.js` and `socialModal.css` files in your head.
-The style file is not strictly necessary but it will look crap otherwise.
-You can edit this file or override the styles later if need be.
+To use this on your site just download the zip of this project and include the `socialModal.js` and `socialModal.css` files in your document somewhere (in you head or at the bottom of the page, for instance).
+The style file is not strictly necessary but the modal will be very ugly otherwise.
+You can edit this file or override the styles later to suit your own needs.

 ### Requirements
 The script requires jQuery, it does not provide it itself.
+You must include jQuery somewhere in your document before the plugin.

 ### Icons
 Icons are turned on by default, but they are not provided by the script or the styles, you have to provide